About Walking Steadiness

 - Scroll to Walking Steadiness Notifications, then tap Set Up.

-- Follow the onscreen prompts to confirm your Health Details, learn about Walking Steadiness Levels, and turn on notifications.
+- Follow the onscreen prompts to confirm your Health Details, find out about Walking Steadiness Levels and turn on notifications.

 - Tap Done.

 Put your iPhone in your front pocket or in a pocket near your waist while walking.
 You'll receive a notification if your steadiness level is low enough to put you at risk of a fall within the next year.

 - Tap Mobility, then tap Walking Steadiness.

 If you have Walking Steadiness added to the Favourites section, you can access it from the Summary tab in the Health app.